 To prepare the folders, place a “Still Working” label on one pocket of the folder and a “Done” label on the other pocket.
 It’s that simple!
 As your work time comes to a close each day your students will simply file the paper according to whether they are still working or done.

 The next time you come together, based on your observation of student exit tickets, your students can continue working on their “still working” activity if they needed more practice or can move ahead leaving that activity purposefully unfinished if they have demonstrated an understanding of the skill.

-As an added benefit, on days when your students finish early they can easily grab an activity to finish from the “not done” side of their folder.
-I also tended to use these activities on days when I needed to give some sort of an interview, 1:1 assessment or when I needed a bit of time to work individually with a student.
+As an added benefit, on days when your students finish early, they can easily grab an activity to finish from the “not done” side of their folder.
+I also tended to use “still working” activities on days when I needed to give some sort of an interview, 1:1 assessment or when I needed a bit of time to work individually with a student.

 Keep Assessment Data Separate

 When you need to work on report cards, progress notes or attend a student data meeting you don’t want to have to go rifling through 20 separate math folders to gather your data.
 Instead, have a landing zone where you can keep your assessment artifacts all in one space.

 I preferred one binder with a tab for each student.
 In the student’s tab you could find all of their exit tickets, pre and post-assessments, and progress monitoring probes stored chronologically.

 During a unit, I would keep teacher notes and any assessments (pre/post/exit tickets) directly in my materials folder.
 At the end of the unit, I would transfer each of these materials to my assessment binder so that they could be easily accessible to me in the future.

 Let’s simplify your math intervention plan even futher with these ready-to-use math intervention units!
 For each unit pre and post assessment, small group lesson plans, independent practice activities and daily tickets out the door are all at your fingertips and ready to print and use!